Cooling and Heating Degree Days

 Heating degree days statewide

-Heating degree days measure how much cooler it is than 65°F, indicating the energy demand for heating.
-This graph shows annual heating degree days from 1895 to 2021.
-Each value is the sum of degree days for that year.
+Heating degree days in this graph estimate how much cooler the average temperature is than a reference temperature of 65°F. This graph shows annual heating degree days from 1895 to 2021 2023.
+Each value is the sum of degree days for that year.*

 Why is this indicator important?